nwthomas/heapq/README.md

 ## Development Setup

-For development setup, make sure to first setup bun.
-Setups can be found here:
+For development setup, install bun.
+Setup guides can be found here:

 ```bash
 https://bun.com
 ```

-Next, install all dependencies:
+Next, install all dependencies for this repository:

 ```bash
 bun install # or bun i